Iwada-eborty/Power-BI-Project/README.md

-# Maven Toy Store Analysis
+# Maven Toy Store Business Analysis

 ## Project Overview
 This analysis evaluates sales and inventory data from Maven Toy Store, a toy retail chain in Mexico.